hyakuhei/OSSG-Security-Practices/using_temporary_files_securely.md

 Often we want to create temporary files to save data that we can't hold in memory or to pass to external programs that must read from a file.
-The obvious way to do so is to generate a unique file name in a common system temporary directory such as /tmp.
-This still leaves us open to a number of dangerous issues.
-Our unique file name must also be unpredictable.
+The obvious way to do this is to generate a unique file name in a common system temporary directory such as /tmp, but doing so correctly is harder than it seems.
+Safely creating a temporary file or directory means following a number of rules (see the references for more details).
+We should never do this ourselves but use the correct existing library function.
+We also must take care to cleanup our temporary files even in the face of errors.
-The file must be opened such that it will fail if an existing file has the same name.
-We must make sure the file has the correct permissions.
-We have to assess if we care if others can know about our tempoary file.
-Finally, we must cleanup the tempoary file when we no longer need it.

 If we don't take all these precautions we open ourselves up to a number of dangerous security problems.
-Malicious users that can predict the file name and write to directory containing the temporary file can effectively hijack the temporary file by creating a symlink with the name of the temporary file before the program does so itself.
+Malicious users that can predict the file name and write to directory containing the temporary file can effectively hijack the temporary file by creating a symlink with the name of the temporary file before the program creates the file itself.
 This allows a malicious user to supply malicious data or cause actions by the program to affect attacker chosen files.
 The references have more extensive descriptions of potential dangers.

 Most programming lanuages provide functions to create temporary files.
-However, many of these functions are unsafe and should not be used.
+However, some of these functions are unsafe and should not be used.
 We need to be careful to use the safe functions.

 Despite the safer temporary file creation APIs we must still be